-(Editor's Note: This article has been superseded by "Management And Governance Credit Factors For Corporate Entities," published Jan.
-7, 2024.)
+(Editor's Note: This article has been superseded by "Management and Governance Credit Factors For Corporate Entities," published Jan.
+7, 2024, except in jurisdictions that require local registration.)

-- 1. This article presents S&P Global Ratings' criteria for evaluating enterprises' management and governance. - 2.
-This article is related to the criteria "Principles Of Credit Ratings."
+- This article presents S&P Global Ratings' criteria for evaluating enterprises' management and governance. - This article is related to the criteria "Principles Of Credit Ratings."